claudiologiudice/Elixir_training_course/reditoolsdnarna.md

 <img src="img2.png"></img>
-After the preprocessing, RNAseq and WGS reads are passed to the REDItoolDnaRna.py script using non-stringent parameters to identify all potential DNA–RNA variants. <br><b>The use of loosing parameters, deﬁned as basic ﬁlters in Fig. 2, is an expedient to save computing time in all cases in which a user needs to run multiple instances of REDItools with different option values.</b></li>
+After the preprocessing, RNAseq and WGS reads are passed to the REDItoolDnaRna.py script using non-stringent parameters to identify all potential DNA–RNA variants. <br>The use of loosing parameters, deﬁned as <b>basic ﬁlters</b>, is an expedient to <b>save computing time</b> in all cases in which a user needs to run multiple instances of REDItools with different option values.</b></li>